Skip to main content

 1

-Step 1: Understand the concept of RNA interference (RNAi).
-RNA interference is a biological process in which RNA molecules inhibit gene expression or translation by neutralizing targeted mRNA molecules.
-It is a crucial mechanism for regulating gene expression and defending against viral genomes.
+Understand the concept of RNA interference (RNAi): RNA interference is a biological process in which RNA molecules inhibit gene expression or translation by neutralizing targeted mRNA molecules.
+This process is a natural mechanism for regulating gene expression and defending against viral infections.

 Verified video answer for a similar problem: